ScaleBSD/scalebsd.github.io/_drafts/scaling.md

 conclude by talking a little bit about what work needs to be done where to bridge the gaps.

+From 50,000 feet there are two factors that define scaling: serialization and scheduling.
+Ignoring the overhead of locking primitives themselves, serialization overhead can roughly be defined as reducing throughput from 1 to 1/n where n is the number of threads waiting to acquire a lock.
+Scheduling overhead is more difficult to define.
+In an ideal world a given thread would only ever run on one core, any other threads that it communicated with would be on the same "core complex" - sharing an L3 cache so that IPIs and cache coherency traffic would not have to traverse an interconnect and any misses could be refilled without going to memory.
+In practice this is impossible in the general case as CPUs are commonly oversubscribed and the scheduler cannot infer relationships between threads in different processes.

 Scaling challenges:
  - memory latency